-At the previous Planning Commission meeting, there was a discussion on the City's landscaping ordinance and how it applies to the administrative site plan review process.
-Two current expansion projects, one by MN Ag Group and the other by A&A Electric, were required to submit landscaping plans as part of this review.
+The Planning Commission will recall that two current expansion projects, one by MN Ag Group and the other by A&A Electric, were required to submit landscaping plans as part of this review.
 Both projects presented the case that strict adherence to the landscaping ordinance as written may not always be practical.
 However, the code does not provide a mechanism allowing alternative compliance when this occurs.
-Because of these reasons, the Planning Commission recommended holding a public hearing to consider revising the code and guided staff to recommend a sample ordinance.
+To remedy this, a number of changes to the landscaping ordinance are proposed, including alternative compliance language adopted from the GreenStep Cities Model Ordinance.